libavg/libavg/sphinxdoc/player.rst

             Sets the location of the player window.
 Must be called before loadFile or loadString.

+        .. py:method:: setWindowTitle(title)

+            Sets the string displayed in the title bar of the libavg window.
+Default is 'libavg'.

         .. py:method:: showCursor(show)

             Shows or hides the mouse cursor.